stmmaarrkk/auto-checkout/README.md

 ### Features ###
 <ul>
-    <li>Automatically fill out the checkout form.
-    <li>Automatically put a certain item into cart and perform checkout at a specified time assgined by user.
   <li> Automatically login.
+  <li> Automatically fill out the checkout form.
+  <li> Automatically refresh the page to check if there is an add-to-cart button and put that item into cart and perform checkout.
 </ul>

 ### Prerequisites ###